 Its all fast food

 Like everywhere in the world, let alone the USA, you will most certainly see an abundance of Burgers, Fries, Hot Dogs and Pizza.
 While this is perfect to appease picky eaters of all ages, most people don’t enjoy the thought of spending their whole holiday subjected to fast food.
 What most people don’t realise about Walt Disney World is that there are hundreds of different food outlets and options, and most of these don’t include Burgers or Fries.
 Even the “Quick Service” food options offer so much more choice than many believe; sushi, filled pitas, fresh sandwiches, fruit platters, chowders, soups and salads can all be found throughout the Parks & Resorts, and World Showcase in Epcot in particular is great for a world of choice and flavour (excuse the pun!).
-Similarly, Walt Disney Worlds Table Serivce Restaurants boast some of the top establishments in Orlando, and the vast choice of cuisines means being able to enjoy so much tasty food that you wont ever have to order a burger – unless you want to!
+Similarly, Walt Disney Worlds Table Serivce Restaurants boast some of the top establishments in Orlando.
+The vast choice of cuisines means being able to enjoy so much tasty food that you wont ever have to order a burger – unless you want to!

 Its not for young kids